Makaton: Use

 Makaton is used extensively across Britain and has been adapted for use in different countries; signs from each country's deaf community are used, along with culturally relevant Makaton symbols.
 For example, within Britain, Makaton uses signs from British Sign Language; the signs are mainly from the London and South East England regional dialect.

 Makaton has also been adapted for use in over 40 countries, including France, Greece, Japan, Kuwait and the Gulf, Russia, South Africa and Switzerland.
 Using signs from each country's own existing sign language ensures that they reflect each country's unique culture and also provide a bank of further signs if required for use with Makaton.

 In 1991 The Makaton Charity produced a video/DVD of children's familiar nursery rhymes, signed, spoken and sung by a well-known children's TV presenter, Dave Benson Phillips, who had previously used Makaton with poems and rhymes in the Children's BBC show Playdays.
 The aim was for it to be enjoyed by children with developmental disabilities and their peers and siblings.
 Following this major success, in 2003 it became a significant part of the BBC's Something Special programmes on the CBeebies programme thread, presented by Justin Fletcher as "Mr Tumble", which has won numerous awards and is now into its thirteenth series.

 On 16 November 2018, comedian Rob Delaney read a book on the BBC's children's channel CBeebies entirely in Makaton and English; he had used Makaton to communicate with his late son Henry, who was rendered unable to talk after a tracheotomy.

 Criticism

 Members of the Deaf community, including the British Deaf Association, have been critical of Makaton.
 A 2022 statement by the British Deaf Association decried the rapid growth of social media posts using "sign supported communication systems" such as Makaton and Signalong, emphasizing the limited nature of these non-languages.
 The statement argued that it would make more sense to teach both hearing and deaf children signs from British Sign Language, enabling them to communicate with the Deaf community.

+The British Deaf Association and The Makaton Charity then collaborated and released a joint statement on Makaton and British Sign Language (BSL) which concluded that Makaton and BSL have distinct roles in their respective and different communities; BSL and ISL as the natural languages of the Deaf community in the UK and Makaton as a supportive communication system for those with learning or communication challenges.
+Acknowledging the significance of both, The Makaton Charity and the BDA work collaboratively to support their respective communities effectively and to promote understanding and inclusivity.

 Scholarly critique of Makaton has included questioning of its methodology of sign selection and usage, and suggestions that the "teaching method and vocabulary structure were highly restrictive and, if not revised, might impede communication skill development with some children."

-Other considerations focus on the proprietary nature of Makaton, believing that protecting the integrity of the signs & symbols with Copyright restricts access to Makaton.
+Other considerations focus on the proprietary nature of Makaton, believing that protecting the integrity of the signs and symbols with copyright restricts access to Makaton.